unisys12/unisys12.github.io/src/content/portfolio/destiny-seed.md

 ## Lessons Learned

 I learned to walk away from _neat_ projects, like this.
 There comes a point where there is so much pain in pushing a project forward, that even the knowledge you **might** gain from it, is not worth it.
 That knowledge can be gained in far better ways.
-Way did I come to this conclusion?
+Why did I come to this conclusion?

 _Seeding Relationships_